catkin/catkin_tools/docs/index.rst

     $ mkdir build
     $ cd build
     $ cmake ../src -DCATKIN_DEVEL_SPACE=../devel -DCMAKE_INSTALL_PREFIX=../install
-    $ make -j<number of cores> [optional target, e.g. install]
+    $ make -j<number of cores> -l<number of cores> [optional target, e.g. install]

-In the ``../src`` folder there would be a special "top-level" ``CMakeLists.txt`` which did the work of adding all the catkin projects below it to the single large CMake project.
+In the ``../src`` folder there would be a boiler-plate "top-level" ``CMakeLists.txt`` which did the work of adding all the catkin projects below it to the single large CMake project.
 The advantage of this is that the total configuration time is smaller than configuring each package in turn and that the Make targets can be parallelized even amongst dependent packages.
-The disadvantage is that there is no fault isolation, i.e. an error in a leaf package will prevent all packages from configuring, or two packages might have colliding target names.
+The disadvantage is that there is no fault isolation, e.g. an error in a leaf package will prevent all packages from configuring, or two packages might have colliding target names.

 The other disadvantage is that this build process can only work on a homogeneous workspace of only catkin packages.
 Other types of packages like plain CMake packages and autotools packages cannot be integrated into a single configuration and a single build step.
 Because of this limitation the ``catkin_make_isolated`` command was created.
-The ``catkin_make_isolated`` command used an isolated build process, where each package was configured, built, and the result sourced in turn.
+The ``catkin_make_isolated`` command uses an isolated build process, where each package is configured, built, and the results sourced in turn.
 This way each package is built in isolation and the next packages are built on the result of the current one, which also allows for automation of other work flows like the plain CMake work flow.
-There were, however, some problems with ``catkin_make_isolated``, like the fact that you could not parallelize the building of packages which do not depend on each other and the fact that it was not robust to changes in the packages in the workspace.
+There were, however, some problems with ``catkin_make_isolated``, like the fact that you could not parallelize the building of packages which do not depend on each other and the fact that it was not robust to changes in the list of packages in the workspace.
 These faults lead to the development of a parallel catkin make isolated, or ``pcmi``, as part of `Project Tango <http://osrfoundation.org/blog/project-tango-announced.html>`_.
 ``pcmi`` later became the ``catkin build`` command.

-Therefore, the build process for this verb is an isolated build which can be parallelized and works by building each package in topological order, composing an environment for each package based on the packages on which it depends.
+Therefore, the build process for this verb is an isolated build which can be parallelized and works by building each package in topological order; composing an environment for each package's build based on the packages on which it depends.
-Other conceptual improvements over ``catkin_make_isolated`` include the ability to build part of a workspace, or robustly adapt a build when packages are added or removed from a workspace.
+Other conceptual improvements over ``catkin_make_isolated`` include the ability to build part of a workspace, or robustly adapt a build when packages are added to or removed from a workspace.

 Understanding workspace packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^